copyrite/LwotcMinimalText/XComGame.md

 +2 ranged attack damage and ignore 40 dodge of targets that have taken damage after the start of their turn.

 ## Bluescreen Bombs
-Your Flashbangs disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} Hack Defense on hit.
+Your Flashbangs disorient robotic enemies and apply -{% BLUESCREEN_BOMBS_HACK %} hack defense on hit.
 * TODO: Duration?

 ## Bluescreen Knives